mwcremer/dnd-bx/combined.md

 ## <a name="map_the_dungeon"></a> 3.
 Map the Dungeon

 Typically, dungeon maps are drawn on graph paper, with a scale of 10' per square.
 (Larger or smaller scales may be used, as appropriate.)
-The overall shape of the dungeon---the structure of the rooms and connecting passages (e.g. rough, cavern walls; carefully laid-out defensive structures; etc.)---will be determined by the dungeon setting.
+The overall shape of the dungeon&mdash;the structure of the rooms and connecting passages (e.g. rough, cavern walls; carefully laid-out defensive structures; etc.)&mdash;will be determined by the dungeon setting.
 Each area (e.g. room or cave) of the dungeon should be numbered, so that the area on the map can easily be cross-referenced with the description of its contents (see step 4).

 ## <a name="stock_the_dungeon"></a> 4.
 Stock the Dungeon